mesosphere/kubeaddons-enterprise/CONTRIBUTING.md

 if `jenkins` is bumped to `jenkins-2.yaml` or `2.x/jenkins.yaml`, we will need to bump also in the tests.

 Once we can make sure that we always test the latest version of addons, this requirement will be removed.

+## Adding tests

+The tests for this repository live in [kubeaddons-enterprise-tests](https://github.com/mesosphere/kubeaddons-enterprise-tests) repo.
+Any new addon that doesn't provide tests will make the CI fail.
+Please read [adding-tests](https://github.com/mesosphere/kubeaddons-enterprise-tests#adding-tests) documentation in [kubeaddons-enterprise-tests](https://github.com/mesosphere/kubeaddons-enterprise-tests) repo.